l77l77/mbaytas.github.io/crazyflie.md

 ## Safety First

-Even though the Crazyflie is small and light, and generally not capable of serious damage; it is very good at hurting itself.
+Even though the Crazyflie is small and light, and generally not capable of serious damage; it has a very expensive self-harm habit.
 So we need to take some safety measures to protect the drone.

 ### Speed

-The Crazyflie has

-*We found that Bitcraze hasn't produced clear documentation for the parameters system at this time, but their [GUI client](https://github.com/bitcraze/crazyflie-clients-python) offers a Parameters tab if you'd like to explore them.*
+Using the Crazylie's parameters system, we can set internal limits on how fast it's allowed to go.
+There are two parameters for the speed limit `xyVelMax` for lateral movement, and `zVelMax` for vertical movement.

+The actual value for these is set at the beginning of the script (in a unit of m/s), and passed to `cf.param.set_value()` right before takeoff.

+    # Options: Physical Config
+    cf_max_vel = 0.4 # in m/s

+    ...

     # Slow down
     cf.param.set_value('posCtlPid.xyVelMax', cf_max_vel)
     cf.param.set_value('posCtlPid.zVelMax', cf_max_vel)

+A slow speed limit drastically improves stability and safety.
+It lowers your probability of crashing, as well as the damage done <del>if</del> when you do.

+Unfortunately, at this time, there is no way to set a rotational speed limit.
+It would have been very useful to be able to limit the yaw rate – our #1 reason for crashing at the moment is when the Crazyflie is unable to stabilize itself after rotating a little too eagerly.

+*We found that Bitcraze hasn't produced clear documentation for the parameters system at this time, but their [GUI client](https://github.com/bitcraze/crazyflie-clients-python) offers a Parameters tab if you'd like to explore them.*

 ### Landing